criewaldt/Ense-POST-API/README.md

 # Ense-POST-API

-A 3rd party API for uploading audio to Ense.nyc
+A 3rd party Python API for uploading audio to Ense.nyc

 ##How to use
 Clone repo